shareresearchteam/SAMI-Robot-Tic-Tac-Toe/Documentation/Robot-Assembly.md

 The Ikea chair needs to be modified with screw and bolt holes to attach the robot, control PCB, two power supplies, and power switch.

+1. Lay out the Power switch mounting template on the

 Attach Everything to the Chair

+For the two motors in the hips, the JST cables that come with the motors will need to be lengthened to reach the motor pcb.
+You'll need to splice in a 12" length of wire.
+This can be done by soldering, or with mechanical splice connectors such as [these](https://www.amazon.com/dp/B0DGLJJRZ5).